matheo/BlankTheme/Matheo/BlankTheme/Resources/public/css/readme.markdown

   You can also configure the theme to not use the `layout_*` stylesheets (`themevariables.ini`) but load the core stylesheets directly without it and save one request to the server.
-  You can also customize the PHP code of the `bt_htmloutput` plugin if you have PHP knowledge.
+  You can also customize the PHP code of the `blankutil` plugin if you have PHP knowledge.

   You might also consider to minify your stylesheets with YUI compressor or enable the Zikula minifier.
   This reduces the bandwidth of your website.